Simon-Martens/go-send/README.md

 **Client-side attacks**

-Partly out of scope, partly this probably most needs an audit, since we have 3 moderate and 7 low vulnerablities still reported by `npm`
+Partly out of scope, partly this probably most needs an audit

 ### Authentication Flow